Eucalyptus rossii

 Tolerates: Tolerant of drought and frost.

-Flower colour: Small white flowers occuring in clusters, followed by small hemispherical gumnuts.
+Flowering type and season: Flowers in summer.
+Small white flowers occurring in clusters, followed by small hemispherical gum nuts.

-Foliage colour: Adult foliage is dull grey-green, lance-shaped and grows to 15cm in length.
-Juvenile foliage is similar but genarlly broader.
+Foliage type and colour: Adult foliage is dull grey-green, lance-shaped and grows to 15cm in length.
+Juvenile foliage is similar but generally broader.

 Recommended uses: A good shade tree for cooler areas.